-Parodied: The Prophetic Hotline regularly gets its numbers mixed up, resulting in several mis-Chosen Ones.
+Parodied: Chosen Ones are alerted of their status by a Prophetic Hotline, which regularly gets its numbers mixed up and results in several mis-Chosen Ones.
 Indeed, Emperor Evulz's job was supposed to go to a farmer in the next country over.

 Zig Zagged: There is serious doubt as to which one is the actual Chosen One, Ichigo or Ringo.
 The series goes back and forth, implying that first one, then the other, is the one referred to in the prophecy.
 Ultimately, it becomes a moot point as the pair work together to defeat the Emperor...

-Enforced: One of the intended themes of the series is Screw Destiny, but they wanted to use a prophecy anyway.
+Enforced: One of the intended themes of the series is Screw Destiny, but the plot requires a prophecy anyway.

-"Try not to get too cocky, Ringo.
-After all, the Oracle's been wrong about the identity of the Chosen One once already..."
+Lampshaded: "Try not to get too cocky, Ringo.
+After all, the Oracle's been wrong about the identity of The Chosen One once already..."

 Invoked: Ichigo was intentionally set up as a false chosen one in order to draw Emperor Evulz' attention away from the real Chosen One, Ringo.
 Not only would this help protect Ringo, it would create a powerful potential Unchosen One as an ally, assuming she survived and they played their cards right.
 (Ichigo, naturally, was not aware this was the plan.)